RamonGilabert/Python/README.md

 - Database storing the temperature, when was it read and the change of temperature.
 Also one to store Users.
 - NFC and Temperature sensors that will have their own class each.
 - Notifications, fully configurable to add more if needed.
-- Try to add some tests for it.
+- Some tests when it makes sense.